gillianlaming/CalendarCpp/CODE/ReadMe.txt

-Did you make any changes to the interfaces provided?
+Did you make any changes to the interfaces provided in the starter code?
 If so, how easy was it to refactor the code to match this change?